ONLYOFFICE/plugin-speechrecognition/README.md

 The plugin uses [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API).

-It is called "Speech input" in the interface and isn't installed by default in cloud, [self-hosted](https://github.com/ONLYOFFICE/DocumentServer) and [desktop version](https://github.com/ONLYOFFICE/DesktopEditors) of ONLYOFFICE editors.
+The plugin can be installed manually to the [self-hosted](https://github.com/ONLYOFFICE/DocumentServer) of ONLYOFFICE editors.

 ## How to use